llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Updated table height to use full page height with proper padding for better space utilization
 - July 11, 2025.
 Applied custom column colors to Kanban board: To-Do (#31180F), In Progress (#162949), Pending (#302608), Completed (#072A15)
 - July 11, 2025.
 Added 64% opacity to all Kanban column background colors using hex alpha values for proper color rendering
+- July 11, 2025.
+Applied custom card styling with 16px border-radius and #171716 background using CSS variables
 ```

 ## User Preferences